coretime-dev/substrate-stencil/README.md

 * Staking related pallets: staking, session, authorship, im-online, offences, utility
 * Governance related pallets: collective, membership, elections-phragmen, democracy, treasure

+**Notes:** The code is un-audited and not production ready, use it at your own risk.

 ## 🚴 Usage

 ### 📦 Installation